 Insoles and Injurious Army 16" x 20" oil on canvas

 Wielded Morbidity 9" x 10" color pencil on paper

 Pipe Cinch 6.75" x 10" pen and ink on paper

-Return to Painting: I cannot say when I restarted painting after my extended lull.
+Return to Painting: I cannot say when I restarted painting after my extended, post-graduate lull.
 The few paintings presented at the end of the Portfolio pages comprised that inactive period, which continued through the early Nineties.
-I first exhibited with low-brow artists in 1998 at The Rico Gallery in Santa Monica, by which time I had made several works found on this Gallery page.
+I first exhibited with low-brow artists in 1998 at The Rico Gallery in Santa Monica, by which time I had made several works found on this gallery page.
 My slight reputation owed to an article featuring my work that appeared in Art?Alternative Magazine a year or two before that.
-None of the paintings here were in that article (I believe).
+None of the paintings here were in that article.
 All were earlier works seen in the Portfolio Pages.

-I supply titles to works featured here but, regrettably, no other information.
+Titles are supplied to works featured here but, regrettably, no other information.
 Fiber Optical was painted on linen, and was commissioned by an ad agency in Barcelona, Spain for Diesel Jeans in Milan, Italy.
 To my best knowledge, no other work of mine resides overseas.
-The rest of the paintings seen here are on canvas.
+The rest of these paintings are on canvas.
 None are especially large, and a number are small.

 Monsters: The monsters of my childhood in the Sixties were whimsical and improbable, whereas in today’s era of CGI, monsters appear to suffer the general disease of our time: scientific literalism.
 After the novelty of the realism wears off, the ad hoc imagination is left no corner into which it can flee and recuperate.
 My creatures aspire only to be impossible.

 Red Sushi Sleep